JonathanMiroshnik/IBV-Verbs-API-Shared-Key-Value-Store/README.md

     In the event that the key and value pair is larger than MAX_KEY_SIZE as described above, we transfer the value with an IBV RDMA Read request.
 4. printkv - prints out the Key-Value stores of the Client and Server.
 5. warmup - sends a small parcel of data without prints to create a warmup effect for the hardware.

+## Additional information:
+PRINT_MSGS in the bw_template.c file can be set to either boolean value to print all the exact messages that are sent between the Server and Clients in the operation of the system.
+If it left as false, you will still be able to print the Key-Value store and be shown them.

+The Client1.txt and Client2.txt are examples of files that can be used in the "file" mode by a Client.